 Start growing these plants indoors in late winter and transplant them outdoors after the last frost date.
-Some varieties of joyweed make a great ground cover, while others can grow as tall as three feet.
-They can be kept inside, adding to the appeal of this tropical plant that acts as an annual in northern climates.
+These are easy to care for and grow by giving water during drought and fertilizer monthly during the spring and summer growing season.
+Some varieties of Joseph's coat make an excellent ground cover, while others can grow as tall as three feet.
+This tropical plant has a weedy growth habit, but isn't invasive in the United States.

 Botanical Name | Alternanthera ficoidea |